Heterogeneous Dynamic Logic: Provability Modulo Program Theories: Dynamic Theories

 \subsection{Instantiations of Dynamic Theories}

-\Cref{sec:DL} introduced an elaborate definition of dynamic theories.
-While the proof-theoretic value of these definitions will become clear in the subsequent sections through the derivability of numerous proof rules from the proposed elementary definitions, our framework raises the question of whether the definitions are sensible.
-To this end, we prove that the following three Dynamic Logics are instantiations of a dynamic theory in the sense defined above: \begin{isabelleLemma}{PDL as Dynamic Theory}{pdlDLFull} Propositional Dynamic Logic over arbitrary atomic programs and propositional atoms is an instantiation of a dynamic theory. \end{isabelleLemma} \begin{isabelleLemma}{Semi-Ring First-Order Dynamic Logic as Dynamic Theory}{semiring\_dl\_full} Consider first-order atoms (equality and less than) over terms of an ordered semi-ring (e.g. natural numbers, see \Cref{ex:DL:syntax_semiring,ex:DL:semantics_semiring}).
-The dynamic logic with programs of the form $\variableOne \coloneqq t$ where $t$ is a term of the semi-ring is an instantiation of a dynamic theory. \end{isabelleLemma} \begin{remark} A program logic only admitting assignment of semi-ring terms might seem overly simplistic, however we show in \Cref{sec:liftedDL} that we can lift this dynamic theory to support programs in the closure of regular programs which amounts to full first-order dynamic logic. \end{remark} \begin{isabelleLemma}{Differential Dynamic Logic as Dynamic Theory}{dl\_dyn} The variables, atoms, and programs of Differential Dynamic Logic with semantics as formalized in the AFP~\cite{Differential_Dynamic_Logic-AFP} form a dynamic theory. \end{isabelleLemma}
+\looseness=-1 \chg{S26}{We have now}{Section X} introduced an elaborate definition of dynamic theories.
+While the proof-theoretic value of these definitions will become clear in the subsequent sections through the derivability of numerous proof rules from the proposed assumptions, we should first examine whether these definitions are sensible.
+To this end, we prove that three Dynamic Logics are instantiations of our definitions: \begin{isabelleLemma}{PDL as Dynamic Theory}{pdlDLFull} Propositional Dynamic Logic over arbitrary atomic programs and propositional atoms is an instantiation of a dynamic theory. \end{isabelleLemma} \begin{isabelleLemma}{Semi-Ring First-Order Dynamic Logic as Dynamic Theory}{semiring\_dl\_full} Consider first-order atoms (equality and less than) over terms of an ordered semi-ring (e.g. natural numbers, see \Cref{ex:DL:syntax_semiring}).
+The dynamic logic with programs of the form $\variableOne \coloneqq t$ where $t$ is a term of the semi-ring is an instantiation of a dynamic theory. \end{isabelleLemma} \begin{proof}[Proof Sketch] To prove that Semi-Ring First-Order Dynamic Logic is a dynamic theory, we prove that the state space, variables, atom and program evaluation, and their respective free variable definitions (see \Cref{ex:DL:syntax_semiring}) satisfy the six requirements from \Cref{def:DL:universe_state_space_var_eval,def:DL:atom_eval,def:DL:prog_eval}.
+As this logic's state space is the set of all (unique) variable to universe mappings, \textsc{\localeAssmInterpolation{}} and \textsc{\localeAssmProgExtensionality{}} is trivially satisfied. \textsc{\localeAssmFVAtomOverapprox{}} and \textsc{\localeAssmFVProgOverapprox{}} can be achieved by constructing \freeVarsAtom{} and \freeVarsProgram{} as sound syntactical analyses. \textsc{\localeAssmFVAtomFinite{}} and \textsc{\localeAssmFVProgFinite{}} are achieved through the syntactic construction of atoms/programs which only touch a finite set of variables. \end{proof} \begin{isabelleLemma}{Differential Dynamic Logic as Dynamic Theory}{dl\_dyn} The variables, atoms, and programs of Differential Dynamic Logic \del{S27}{with semantics }as formalized in the \chg{S27}{Archive of Formal Proofs}{AFP}~\cite{Differential_Dynamic_Logic-AFP} form a dynamic theory. \end{isabelleLemma}